-Windows Expert Series Description
+Windows Expert Series DescriptionType: Browser Hijackers

 Windows Expert Series is not a real anti-spyware program, despite the fact that its appearance seems to indicate the contrary.
 Windows Expert Series is in fact part of a malware attack involving multiple components.
 Windows Expert Series in particular is part of a family of malware known as FakeVimes.
 This family of malware, active since 2009, had been in decline until the end of 2011.
 However, since early 2012, ESG security researchers have observed a strong comeback of FakeVimes-related malware.
-This is greatly due to the fact that criminals have started including malware in the FakeVimes family, such as Windows Expert Series, in malware attacks involving the ZeroAccess or Sirefef family of rootkits.
+This is greatly due to the fact that criminals have started including rootkits in the FakeVimes family members such as Windows Expert Series, in malware attacks involving the ZeroAccess or Sirefef family of rootkits.
 This rootkit component makes Windows Expert Series and its clones considerably more difficult to remove than earlier versions of FakeVimes.
 ESG security researchers recommend dealing with a Windows Expert Series with the help of a program capable of removing rootkits and similar malware infections.

 All of these are variants of the FakeVimes family that also contain its associated malicious rootkit component.
 These programs are all essentially the same, carrying out variants on the same scam.
 Basically, Windows Expert Series and its clones will pretend to be real anti-spyware programs and try to scare the victim claiming that their computer is severely infected with malware.
 However, this is all a scam designed to convince victims to purchase an expensive, and useless, security upgrade.

 The main point to remember is that Windows Expert Series is not a real security program.
 Because of this, ESG security researchers recommend ignoring all error messages and claims made by Windows Expert Series.
 You can use the registration code 0W000-000B0-00T00-E0020 to make Windows Expert Series stop displaying irritating error messages and causing browser redirects.
 However, this will not remove Windows Expert Series.
 To remove this fake security program completely, you will need to use a strong, reliable, fully-updated anti-malware application with anti-rootkit capabilities.

-Windows Expert Series Technical Report
+Windows Expert Series Video

 Keylogger activity detected.
 System information security is at risk.